 How to create a business budget in five simple steps

 By now you have come to know why a business budget is beneficial for the growth of your business.
 Let’s understand how to create a business budget

 1. Consider all your income sources and tally them

 While creating a small business budget figure the monthly cash flow.
 Consider all the sources that bring in revenue and the expenses as well.
-Tall them all together to have a better understanding.
+Tally them all together to have a better understanding.
 To have a clear insight into the cash flow bookkeeping is a must which will help you understand what are the probable sources of income.
-Instead of doing it manually, an online accounting tool can help you keep a track of all your business financial transactions.
-Whatever the income sources are, consider all of them and then tally to get a clear picture of your monthly income.
+Instead of manual budgeting, going digital would be a smarter move.

 2. Determine the fixed costs